queryluke/masseffect-5e-data/data/tool-profs/starship-system-drive.md

 ---
-id: starship_system_drive
 name: "Starship System (Drive)"
 type: starship
-cost: 0
 ---

-Proficiency with a starships drive core represents your ability to maintain, repair, and improve the drive of a starship.
+Proficiency with a starship's drive core represents your ability to maintain, repair, and improve the drive of a starship.

 __Engineering__.
 Gain additional insight when taking the Repair, Advanced Repair, System Repair, or Restore actions during starship combat.